-Located in the South Pacific Ocean, New Zealand is a remote destination approximately 3 hours from Australia's east coast.
+Located in the South Pacific Ocean, New Zealand is approximately 3 hours by plane from Australia's east coast.
 If you're travelling from Australia, you're in luck!
 There are a fantastic range of flights on offer making getting to New Zealand easy and affordable.
-In partnership with trusted airlines such as Air New Zealand, Qantas, Jetstar and Virgin Airways, TravelOnline has daily flights to New Zealand from many of Australia's major capital cities.
-Or, if you want to cruise New Zealand, there are a wonderful range of itineraries to choose from.
-Read on to discover all the ways you can get to beautiful New Zealand.
+Trusted airlines such as Air New Zealand, Qantas, Jetstar and Virgin Airways offer daily flights to New Zealand from many of Australia's major capital cities.

 The majority of arrivals to New Zealand's North Island are via Auckland Airport.
 Located 20 minutes from Auckland's city centre, the airport is New Zealand's largest and busiest airport and is a hub for both domestic and international arrivals.
 There are two terminals at Auckland Airport, both international and domestic.
 These terminals are approximately 500m apart.
 For international arrivals transferring to domestic services, there is a free shuttle bus service as well as a signposted walkway that connects the two.

 With its scenic landscapes and abundance of attractions, New Zealand is one of the world's best road tripping destinations.
 However, the only challenge in seeing all of New Zealand in one trip is geography.
 The North and South Islands are separated by the Cook Strait, and unfortunately there is no bridge or tunnel connecting the two.
 Instead, travellers are required to fly or catch a ferry between the islands.
 Flights take approximately 1 hour, and the ferry will take between 3 and 3.5 hours.